 John Gard ran for two 8th congressional district elections, loosing both times to Mr. Steven L. Kagen.
 In 2006, it was 51% to 49%.
 Steven Kagen had 141,598 whilst John Gard ran short with only 134,990.
 Steven Kagen replaced former Rep. Mark Green.
 In 2008, John Gard challenged Steven Kagen again.
 Now if you were to put down a wager, whom do you think won?
 In the world of online gambling here in the USA, the odds in this district which is Republican leaning would have been for John Gard, the Republican.
 And the candidates position on online gambling played strongly into the outcome for several reasons.
-In fact, this race’s outcome was not like the odds for online slots USA or even roulette which favors the house (in this case the Republican leaning district) by large margins, especially when the games are intended for players in the US.
+In fact, this race’s outcome was not like the odds for online slots USA or even roulette which favors the house (in this case the Republican leaning district) by large margins, especially when the games are targeted – that is, slots games for players in the US.
 Perhaps the race was closer to blackjack or baccarat which are traditionally known to be the games with the lowest house edge.
 However, this was 2008, the year of a presidential election that swept Barack Obama to the White House.
 So many democrats running were swept along with the euphoria and passion surrounding the presidential race.

 My aunt from Australia was here during the fall elections.
 I think it was a real treat for her to watch US politics in work.
 Democrats, Republicans, it was all too much.
 She had actually come to the US to consult on the building of gardens for a private and rather wealthy man , formally from Australia, but now a US citizen.
 The gentleman, who must remain unnamed, was an admirer of my aunt, and her gardens that she had created at her family home just outside of Sydney.
 They are quite magnificent for private gardens and he wanted her input.
 It just so happened that he was a supporter of John Gard and other national republican candidates who were running in 2008.
 We were invited to his spacious home on the eve of the election to watch the results come in.
 I do believe he thought, just like so many other Republicans that John McCain would win.
 The evening was obviously a downer for the Republicans.
 But my aunt enjoyed herself and over the next weeks worked with the anonymous gentleman’s gardeners, providing important input to the selection of shrubs, trees, and flowers that bring the flavor of Australian to this man’s gardens.